 Tips for Cooking with Toddlers

-My best tips are to keep things simple to start in terms of the recipes you choose, isolate just one or two steps until you get the hang of having a little sidekick, and let them do as much of the job themselves so they can really get into it and have fun.
+Mainly, my best tips are to keep things simple to start in terms of the recipes you choose, isolate just one or two steps until you get the hang of having a little sidekick, and let them do as much of the job themselves so they can really get into it and have fun.

 And a learning tower can help get the kids to counter height, without worrying about a fall.

-Cooking with Kids: Recipes to Try!
+Cooking with Kids: Recipes to Try

-These recipes are some of the ones I turn to regularly to make with my kids.
+These recipes are some of the recipes I turn to regularly to make with my kids.
 They can’t always make the entire recipe on their own, but that’s why I’m right there with them to help, explain, and assist as needed.

 My kids love using a potato masher for everything they can, and we love it to mash up chickpeas for hummus.
 (Just warm them first to make it a little easier.)